mothur/mothur.github.io/_wiki/edamame.md

     mothur > remove.lineage(fasta=stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.fasta, count=stability.trim.contigs.good.unique.good.filter.unique.precluster.denovo.vsearch.pick.count_table, taxonomy=stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pds.wang.taxonomy, taxon=Chloroplast-Mitochondria-unknown-Archaea-Eukaryota)

-Also of note is that \"unknown\" only pops up as a classification if the classifier cannot classify your sequence to one of the domains.
-If you run summary.seqs you\'ll see that we now have 2281 unique sequences and a total of 118150 total sequences.
+Also of note is that "unknown" only pops up as a classification if the classifier cannot classify your sequence to one of the domains.
+If you run summary.seqs you'll see that we now have 2281 unique sequences and a total of 118150 total sequences.
 This means about 350 of our sequences were in these various groups.
 Now, to create an updated taxonomy summary file that reflects these removals we use the